-Why We Need DNA Repair
+DNA Repair - Why We Need It

-Dr. Michael Fenech, a researcher at the CSIRO, the Commonwealth Scientific and Industrial Research Organisation has been doing clinical research on the DNA of the human body and how it relates to the aging process.
+Dr. Michael Fenech, a researcher at the CSIRO, the Commonwealth Scientific and Industrial Research Organization has been doing clinical research on the DNA of the human body and how it relates to the aging process.

 Paul Willis, a reporter for the Australian Broadcasting Corporation interviewed Dr. Fenech.

 But it's not just muscles, joints and organs that suffer.
 The older we get, the more damage we do to our own individual blueprint for life: our DNA.
 And the consequences of a lifetime's DNA damage could be a range of degenerative diseases and cancers.
 But now this man has made the health of your DNA his top priority.

 Dr. Fenech: We should consider damage to the genome as a fundamental disease that can be diagnosed and treated.

 Paul Willis: And the good news is, we can all take simple steps toward a healthier genome.

 Dr. Fenech: We know that to some degree it depends on the genes you inherit.
 However, we also know that you can actually reduce that rate of genome damage.

 Paul Willis: This could be the biggest breakthrough in preventative medicine since the discovery of vaccination.

 Working in the CSIRO's Health Sciences division, Michael has been looking at how a range of simple treatments can effect the health of our DNA and I'm about to become a guinea pig to test Michael's theories.
 He claims that one particular treatment can actually help repair damaged DNA.
 But the first step is to look at my DNA and see how much damage I've done to it over the last 40 years.